ROCm/rccl/README.md

 ## Library and API Documentation

-Please refer to the [Library documentation](https://rccl.readthedocs.io/) for current documentation.
+Please refer to the [RCCL Documentation Site](https://rocm.docs.amd.com/projects/rccl/en/latest/) for current documentation.

 ### How to build documentation